UWM Libraries Daniel M. Soref Learning Commons Access Policy

 Parking Policy from 12:00 AM – 6:00 AM

-Union Parking Garage (accessible from Kenwood Boulevard) – FOR STUDENTS in the Daniel M. Soref Learning Commons ONLY!
+Union Parking Garage (accessible from Kenwood Boulevard) – is available FOR STUDENTS in the Daniel M. Soref Learning Commons ONLY!
 Register your vehicle to get a daily permit from the Welcome Desk in the Learning Commons.
 (Permits are issued only between 12:00 AM – 6:00 AM)

 Overnight Parking Policy for the Union Garage